 You or an additional cardholder must tell us promptly if he or she has a complaint or believes that an error has occurred on the account.
-A complaint can be lodged using the customer service centre, using Citi Online or writing to us at the address on the back cover of these conditions.
+A complaint can be lodged using telephone banking, using internet banking or writing to us at the address on the back cover of these conditions.

 We will investigate your complaint and try to resolve it quickly and fairly.
-If you are not satisfied with the result of your complaint, you can escalate your complaint to our Customer Relationship Unit or you can raise your complaint with the Australian Financial Complaints Authority (AFCA) at:
+If you are not satisfied with the result of your complaint, you can escalate your complaint to our Customer Relationship Unit or you can raise your complaint with the Financial Ombudsman Service Limited at: